 TGbe Chair will announce the new SFD text contributions to the reflector (essentially everything highlighted in yellow) and ask if any of the new SFD contributions (identified by its tag) needs further discussion.

-Members can flag a yellow item (namely by its tag) for further discussion by sending a request to the reflector before the subsequent Joint call or by voice during the Joint call.
+Members can flag a yellow item (namely by its tag) for further discussion by sending a request to the reflector after the respective announcement is made and 24 hours before the subsequent Joint call at which motions are scheduled.

+Note: Rules specify that these calls need to be scheculed at or near 9:00am ET.
+Our Joint Conf calls are scheduled at 10:00am ET.

+Option 1: 10:00am ET is “pretty much” near 9:00am ET.

+Option 2: Shift these Joint conference calls to start at 9:00am and end at 12:00am ET

-SFD text contributions that do not have a request for further discussion, since the respective announcement and up to the end of the subsequent Joint conf call, will be marked in green in the compendium of SPs document (11-20/566) after that Joint conf call.
+SFD text contributions that do not have a request for further discussion, since the respective announcement and up to 24 hours before the subsequent Joint conf call, will be marked in green in the compendium of SPs document (11-20/566) and be ready for motion.
+The motion, which will apply to all candidate SFD text marked in green, will be run during the scheduled Joint conf call.
+If the motion passes, then the approved text will be added to the TGbe SFD.

-SFD text contributions that do have a request for further discussion will be added as an item for discussion in the subsequent Joint conf call.
-If the SFD text contribution is modified during the discussion or if there is a request for an additional strawpoll, the TGbe chair will run a second Straw Poll on the new SFD text contribution (eventually updated based on discussions) that was flagged for further discussion.
+SFD text contributions that do have a request for further discussion will be added as a separate motion on the agenda of the same scheduled Joint conf call.

-If the straw poll passes (any member attending the Joint call can vote on the strawpoll) then the respective text will be marked in green in the compendium of SPs document (11-20/566).
+If the motion passes (only Voting members attending the Joint call can vote on the motion) then the respective text will be added to the TGbe SFD.

-If the straw poll fails (any member attending the Joint call can vote on the strawpoll) then the respective text will be removed from the next revision of the compendium of SPs document, noting that the member can follow up on the proposed concept following the usual process.
+If the motion fails (only Voting members attending the Joint call can vote on the motion) then the respective text will be removed from the next revision of the compendium of SPs document, noting that the member can follow up on the proposed concept following the usual process.

-Periodically (when the TGbe chair determines that enough progress has been made), the TGbe chair will request the WG chair to run a WG motion (via e-poll) to approve the addition of the green SFD text contributions in the compendium to the TGbe SFD.

 Guideline-Increasing MAC queue processing speed